Guttenberg Care Center in Guttenberg, IA

 Pros

-• pro Everyone is especially friendly and helpful.
+• pro Everyone was friendly and helpful.

 Cons

-• pro People go there only to die.
+• pro People only go there to die.

 Review